 - Talk by members of our Buildings Team

-- Opportunity to have a go at some archeological activities
+- Opportunity to have a go at some archaeological activities

 - Light refreshments in Pockerley Old Hall